vossstef/VIC20Nano/README.md

 This project relies on an external µC being connected to the Tang Nano 20K.
 You can use a [M0S Dock BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html), [Raspberry Pi Pico (W)](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) or [esp32-s2](https://www.espressif.com/en/products/socs/esp32-s2)/[s3](https://www.espressif.com/en/products/socs/esp32-s3) and use the [FPGA companion firmware](http://github.com/harbaum/FPGA-Companion).
 Basically a µC acts as USB host for USB devices and as an OSD controller using a [SPI communication protocol](https://github.com/harbaum/MiSTeryNano/blob/main/SPI.md).

+Onboard BL616 µC
+* A dedicated FPGA bitstream and FPGA companion firmware is needed in that configuration.
+The onboard BL616 µC is presently supported for TN20K and Console 60K boards.
+There is an extern powered (see ->) [USB Hub](https://github.com/harbaum/FPGA-Companion/blob/main/console_usbhub_and_power_over_usb-a.png) + USB-A to USB-A cable + USB-A Power Supply Plug needed to supply the board and at the same time provide USB ports for USB Keyboard and e.g. USB Joystick or Mouse.

 For the [M0S Dock BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) there is a:

 * [Optional custom carrier board MiSTeryShield20k](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md)